TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SoftReferences/Index.rst

 **Soft References** are references to database elements, files, email addresses, URLs etc. which are found inside of text fields.

-For example, `tt_content.bodytext` can contain soft references to pages, to content elements, to files etc. The page reference can look like this:
+For example, `tt_content.bodytext` can contain soft references to pages, content elements and files.
+The page reference looks like this:

 .. code-block:: html